Connect with us

 “Some A-grade buildings in Upper Hill are now charging the equivalent of B-grade rentals.
 There is a notable interest in the newer office nodes of Kilimani, Riverside, and Karen, where space offerings are mostly A-grade in nature,” the report said.

-Worst hit were buildings completed in 2015 and later, which were “still struggling to acquire tenants,” the report said.
-“This can be attributed to a poor pre-let uptake, additional stock available and delays in development.”
+The worst hit were buildings completed in 2015 and later, which were “still struggling to acquire tenants,” the report said.
+“This can be attributed to a poor pre-let uptake, additional stock available, and delays in development.”

 RELATED: Top 10 Tallest Buildings in Kenya